 Undergraduate Program Conflict Resolution

-Conflict Resolution Bachelor's Degree or Minor Overview
+Conflict Resolution Bachelor's Degree and Minor Overview

 We believe that even the world’s most destructive conflicts can be resolved to create a more peaceful future.
 With a bachelor’s degree in conflict resolution from Portland State University, you will be able to participate and contribute to this important work locally and globally.